 Second, we address the reverse causality issue by using the exogenous measure of English monetary policy during the gold standard constructed by Lennard (2018) following a narrative approach.
 Lennard (2018) follows the seminal study of Romer and Romer (2004) by identifying the information set of the board members of the BoE based on a reading of transcripts of meetings.
 He then purged the BoE discount rate from the relevant information on expected economic changes that was available to policymakers at the time of decision making.
 The residuals identified at a decision-by-decision frequency are transformed into a monthly series by matching the shock with the month in which it occurred, and summing shocks in months with multiple decisions.
 Among the 13 variables in the information set used by Lennard, some are domestic (stock prices, wheat prices) while others are international (gold reserves and exports, French and German discount rates and exchange rates, US exchange rate).

 None of these two robustness tests change our previous conclusions, neither if we introduce them separately nor together.
 The only significant difference with our previous results concerns the USA in that it actually strengthens them.
-Figures 6 to 9 displays those results for the different groups: core countries, periphery on the gold standard, periphery off gold, United States.
-Compared to our benchmark estimates, the response of the international and domestic portfolios are slightly lower in the core countries – which were more likely to share a common business cycle with England – although the difference with previous results is not statistically significant.
-By contrast, the effect of the English shock (1pp) on the US interest rate is significantly stronger than in the benchmark estimate: 0.73pp after one month in Figure 8, compared to 0.51pp in Figure 4.
+Thus we report here the new results for the US only (Figure 6), while results for other countries are available in the online appendix (figures A-9, A-10 and A-11).
+The effect of the English shock (1pp) on the US interest rate is significantly stronger than in the benchmark estimate: 0.80pp after one month in Figure 6, compared to 0.49pp in Figure 4.
 Taking endogeneity into account leads to different results in the case of the United States only.
 The higher frequency of financial crises in the US could explain why the endogeneity bias is stronger in this case: the BoE rate “overreacted” to changes in New York money market rates during such rare events.

 [INSERT FIGURE 6]

-[INSERT FIGURE 7]

-[INSERT FIGURE 8]

-[INSERT FIGURE 9]

-The special case of the United States

 We conduct an additional robustness check considering the specific case of the US.
 The endogeneity issue is of particular concern in the case of the US because this country experienced an unusual number of banking panics between 1890 and 1913, which impacted the English economy and pushed the Bank of England to increase its interest rate (Jeanne 1995, Neal and Weidenmier, 2003, Hanes and Rhode 2013).
 For this reason, Green (2018) has built a specific measure of English monetary decisions which were unaffected by US events.
 Based on the archives of the board meetings of the BoE, she identifies all discount rate changes motivated by a change in US economic and financial conditions.
 Building on her work, we construct a discrete variable equal to 1 when BoE interest rate changes are exogenous to the US economy and positive and -1 when they are negative.
 We then use this variable as an instrument to predict the series of actual BoE rate changes (see Jorda, Schularick & Taylor 2019 for a presentation of IV in local projections).
-Results on Figure 10 using exogenous Green shocks are consistent with those on Figure 8 using exogenous Lennard shocks.
-The effect of the English shock (1pp) on the US interest rate after one month is larger (0.67) than in our benchmark and increases steadily to surpass 1pp after four months.
+Results using exogenous Green shocks are consistent with those on Figure 6 using exogenous Lennard shocks (online appendix figure A-12).
+The effect of the English shock (1pp) on the US interest rate after one month is larger (0.61) than in our benchmark and increases steadily to 0.98 after four months.

-[INSERT FIGURE 10]

 Conclusions